ayushais/deep_3d_descriptor/README.md

 ./download_models.sh
 ```

 This will download the trained model files.
-We provide model for a feature descriptor learned simulataneously with a metric for matching the descriptors and a feature descriptor learned using hinge loss. 'deep_3d_descriptor_matching' contains the learned weights for the descriptor and the metric. 'deep_3d_descriptor_hinge_loss' is the learned model for the descriptor trained using hinge loss.
+We provide the model for a feature descriptor learned simulataneously with a metric for matching as well as a feature descriptor learned using hinge loss. 'deep_3d_descriptor_matching' is the model for the descriptor using the learned metric, 'deep_3d_descriptor_hinge_loss' for the descriptor trained using hinge loss.

 ### 3.5.
 Using the learned descriptor with PCL